queryluke/masseffect-5e/static/data/rules/01-02-introduction.md

 lock alarm sounds in the cockpit.
 Your pilot, Harcourt Finn, immediately took evasive action and put down on the opposite side of the asteroid.
 Scans indicate the automated defensive system should extend around the entire asteroid but appears to be dormant on the side opposite the station entrance.
 Having no other options, you double-checked the pressure seals on your armor and set out on foot across the asteroid’s surface.
-After a quick 3 kilometer jaunt you arrive at the edge of the asteroid.
+After a quick 3 kilometer jaunt, you arrive at the edge of the asteroid.
 Looking down, you can see the hangar doors sealed tight.
 You’ll have to find another way in …
 \
 __Amanda (playing Melphine)__: I want to scan the area for movement or any immediate threats.